bnb-chain/greenfield-docs/docs/tutorials/native-dapp/cli/file-management/overview.md

 order: 1
 ---

-# Introduction to file management with CLI
+# Basic File Management with CLI
 ## Introduction
 Backing up files is an essential practice for any development process.
 The benefits initially might not seem straightforward, but backups provide a safety net for disaster recovery, ensuring that data can be restored in the event of hardware failures, accidental deletions, or natural disasters.